ssbanjo/Keyword-pinger/README.md

 - You must fill the constants.py file with appropriate values before running the bot.

 # Instructions
-- A generic ping will be added if the optional camp `target_role` is used, else the ping will be linked to the user sending the command.
+- A generic ping will be added if the optional camp `target_role` is used, else the ping will be linked to the user using the command and this one will be pinged intstead of the optional role.